Estate Tax Avoidance

 In both cases, as is always the case with the tax code, there are exceptions so always consult with an attorney or investment professional.
 The Illinois Trust Code is lengthy and complex so use an experienced guide but know that a trust is a useful and beneficial tool for estate tax avoidance.

-There are many more details we can discuss but let’s begin with the principal idea that a trust is one of several key ways that you can help avoid estate taxes.
-To discuss further, give me a call at 847-253-8800 and let’s chart your course.
+There are many details to consider, but at a high level, a trust is one of several key tools for estate tax planning.
+To discuss this further, call us at 847-253-8800 and let’s chart your course. www.navigantlaw.com